ansys/pyconverter-xml2py/README.rst

 PyDita-AST
 ==========

-A Python wrapper to convert XML documentation into RST files and the Sphinx documentation.
+A Python wrapper to convert XML documentation into Python source code with its related Sphinx documentation.

 |pyansys| |pypi| |GH-CI| |codecov| |MIT| |black|